dashadsh/django_pet/readme.md

 This is a step-by-step guide for beginners to create a simple Django web application using PostgreSQL and the Bootstrap toolkit.

 **Project prerequisites:**
-python
-pip
-postgresql
+Python
+Pip
+Postgresql (Database system)
 psycopg2-binary (PostgreSQL database adapter for Python)

-**Create project**
-django-admin startproject TodoProject
+**Start a new django prohjectt** django-admin startproject TodoProject cd TodoProject
-cd TodoProject

-**Test init setup - run development server, see how default django works** python3 manage.py runserver
+**Test the init setup - run the development server** python3 manage.py runserver

 **Project structure**
 Parent TodoProject folder contains another folder with the same name, which respectively contains main python configiration files.

-We can have as many applycations as we need.
+We can have as many applcations as we need.
 In this project I'm creating a new app called "todos".

 TodoProject